eaboy/nodepop/README.md

 Project to learn and practice NodeJS, Express and MongoDB.
 It simulates an API for a ads app.

+## Demo

+A demo can be found at https://eduardoaboy.com deployed on an AWS server for practical purposes.
+Use `user@example.com` and `1234` as password to login.

 ## Build & development

 Use `npm install` to install all dependencies.